Frank RobinsonFrank Robinson

 Robinson was the driving force of a Baltimore team that won three AL pennants and the 1970 World Series title from 1969-71, averaging 106 wins per season over those three years.

 A 14-time All-Star, Robinson took home World Series MVP honors in 1966 and the All-Star Game MVP Award in 1971.
+His 26-walk-off hits are the most in in MLB history.

 In 1975, as his playing days wound down with the Cleveland Indians, he was named the club’s player-manager – becoming the first African-American to manage a major league club.
 He also managed the Giants, Orioles, Expos and Nationals, winning the American League Manager of the Year Award in 1989.